A Multi-Task Embedder For Retrieval Augmented LLMs: Experiment

+For ``\textit{w.o.
+Graded Distillation}'', the graded distillation objective is replaced by the typical KL-divergence \cite{atlas2023izacard}.
+As introduced, graded distillation can stay robust to the polarized or flat rewards, which leads to more effective usage of the LLM's feedback.
+In this place, we can observed that LLM-Embedder's performance is reduced when graded distillation is disabled, especially for example retrieval.

+For ``\textit{w.o.
+Self-Paced Scheduling}'', the learning rate is the kept static for all retrieval tasks during fine-tuning.
+We can observe that the performance of tool retrieval drops significantly.
+This is because the learning for this scenario does not proceed at the same pace as other scenarios, necessitating the dynamic control over learning speed for different retrieval tasks.

-For ``\textbf{w.o. homo NS}'', the homogeneous in-batch negative sampling is disabled.
-Such a change could reduce the discrimination of the embeddings, because a great portion of the negative samples will come from different tasks, which are irrelevant with each other.
-As we can observe, LLM-Embedder's performance is decreased due to such a change, especially for PopQA and Conv Search, where a massive candidate pool is presented (Wikipedia corpus).
+For ``\textit{w.o.
+Homogeneous Negatives}'', the homogeneous in-batch negatives are disabled.
+This change reduces the discrimination capability of the embedder, because a great portion of the in-batch negative samples will come from different tasks, which are irrelevant to the target one.
+As we can observe, LLM-Embedder's performance is decreased due to such a change, especially for knowledge retrieval, where LLM-Embedder should discriminate the relevant passage from a massive corpus.

-For ``\textbf{w.o. stabilized distill}'', we replace our stabilized distillation with the conventional KL-divergence based method.
-As introduced, this operation handles the fluctuated reward from LLM such that distillation can become more stabilized.
-We can observe that LLM-Embedder's performance is reduced once this step is removed, especially for ICL where LLM's reward is the major training signal.